My stories for Blue Ridge Public Radio

 Community Forum: The Future of Policing

-On July 23, 2020, I stepped outside my arts world to produce a Facebook Live public forum on the future of policing in Asheville.
-Blue Ridge Public Radio had never produced an event like this and, to my knowledge, neither has another public radio station in the country.
-A few visual glitches aside, I’m pretty proud of the content, and guests on both side of this contentious issue commented to me after the fact to express their satisfaction with how it went:
+I stepped outside my arts world to produce a Facebook Live public forum on the future of policing in Asheville.
+Blue Ridge Public Radio had never produced an event like this and, to my knowledge, neither had another public radio station in the country.
+I’m pretty proud of the content, and guests on both side of this contentious issue commented to me after the fact to express their satisfaction with how it went:

 The forum lasted nearly two hours, and I edited it down to an hour for broadcast the following week over BPR’s airwaves.
 Despite the length, it performed really well, both in real time and in the subsequent three weeks: 4,600+ unique viewers, 450+ comments and 66 shares (all highs for Blue Ridge Public Radio content):

-Here’s the story I produced in January 2020 about artist compensation in relation to the Asheville Art Museum exhibition “Appalachia Now!”
+Here’s the investigative story I produced about artist compensation in relation to the Asheville Art Museum exhibition “Appalachia Now!”